AGCCS/AGCCS-CTRL22/Installation.md

 Each AGCCS-CTRL22 unit shall be safely installed in an appropriate enclosing.
 Do not consider installation unless you possess adequate skills.
 The following external components are recommended.

-- a CEE plug for power supply with three phases L1, L2 and L3; although operation is possible with one phase only, this will increase charging time considerably and is not considered a viable option in this document; the unit can be configured to run up to 3x32A, however, restrictions apply and you may need to notify/ask your electricity provider; for permanent installation, you may omit the CEE plug and directly wire the unit to mains;
+- a CEE plug for power supply with three phases L1, L2 and L3; although operation is possible with one phase only, this will increase charging time considerably and is not thought as a viable option in this document; the unit can be configured to run up to 3x32A, however, restrictions apply and you may need to notify/ask your electricity provider; for permanent installation, you may omit the CEE plug and directly wire the unit to mains;

 - a three phase Ground Fault Circuit Interrupter (GFCI) of adequate rating; local regulations may insist in a Type B device to detect DC leakage, which are considerably more expensive than the common Type A modules;